ontop/ontop-examples/README.md

 This repository shows how to use ontop as an API from maven.

-In addition, it contains the supplementing materials for ontop related publications:
+In addition, it contains the supplemental materials  for ontop related publications:

 - [WWW 2015](www-2015)